-Rep Ref Representation Representati on Ref Representati on Topic HCC response As per our previous comments, Historic England welcomes the references made in the draft SPD to the importance of Swine Castle Hill Scheduled Monument, the Grade I listed Church of St James and Church of St Mary, and the Sutton Village Conservation Area in developing a masterplan for this site.
+Rep Ref Representation Representati on Ref i Representati on Topic HCC response HCC action As per our previous comments, Historic England welcomes the references made in the draft SPD to the importance of Swine Castle Hill Scheduled Monument, the Grade I listed Church of St James and Church of St Mary, and the Sutton Village Conservation Area in developing a masterplan for this site.
 Retaining key views to these heritage assets will help to instil a sense of place and to aid legibility.
 We also endorse the changes made to the heritage section of the SPD on page 13, highlighting the potential for hitherto unknown archaeological remains on the site, and the need for planning applications to be supported an appropriate archaeological evaluation.
 These changes respond positively to the comments made in our previous representation submitted in response to the draft SPD published in 2020.
 Historic England provides a pre-application service that we would recommend prospective applicants utilise at an early stage of project development.
-Other Comment Comment noted ECC27 Having read the supplementary planning documents for East Carr we cannot see that any changes have been made that would improve the development for current residents therefore we still object to this development.
+00 Other Comment Comment noted No further change to SPD required.
+CC27 Having read the supplementary planning documents for East Carr we cannot see that any changes have been made that would improve the development for current residents therefore we still object to this development.
 We will enclose a copy of our previous objections but here is a summary.
-00 Other Comment Comment noted Increased traffic is our main objection the local roads already struggle to cope with current levels of traffic and will already see increases in traffic from current building at Sutton Place, Middlesex Road and the new school? at the mini roundabout at the end of Dunvegan Road.
+00 Other Comment Comment noted No further change to SPD required.
+Increased traffic is our main objection the local roads already struggle to cope with current levels of traffic and will already see increases in traffic from current building at Sutton Place, Middlesex Road and the new school? at the mini roundabout at the end of Dunvegan Road.
 Also why is there any need to send buses down Dunvegan Road and/or East Carr Road.
 Its not such a long walk to Dunvegan or Howdale Road and certainly no further than other residents in Hull have to a bus stop.
-More consideration should be given to current residents who will not be compensated in any way for the reduction in quality of life. Τ2 Wider traffic concerns See T2 (Wider traffic issues) above Please could we add our objections to the East Carr development.
-We were particularly annoyed at the tone of the letter received from Hull CC on the 10th August.
-This letter states that the East Carr site was allocated for housing development in November 2017 and that "at that time objections were raised and considered by a Planning Inspector".
-We have lived here since 1982 and have not been notified of this development until this year.
-We have also spoken to numerous people in the local area and none of them have received notifications.
-Our question is who was notified and how could people have their say about something they were not aware of?
-It strikes us as a very underhand way of handling such an important plan which will have a negative effect on local people.
-The letter is very much presenting the development as a fait accompli which will definitely go ahead and it is only how it is to be built that is up for discussion.
-Allocate1 Size / principle of development See Allocate1 (size/principle of development) and Consult1 (cons Plan) above consultation on Local No further change to SPD required.
+More consideration should be given to current residents who will not be compensated in any way for the reduction in quality of life.
+T2 Wider traffic concerns See T2 (Wider traffic issues) above See above Allocate1 Size / principle of development See Allocate1 (size/principle of development) and Consult1 (consultation on Local Plan) above No further change to SPD required.